ARSAR-Net: Adaptively Regularized SAR Imaging Network with Efficient Unfolding: ARSAR-Net: Adaptively Regularized SAR Imaging Network

-\item {\textit{Multi-scale Feature Fusion:} The multi-scale fusion block first applies interpolation-based upsampling to the down-sampled feature maps, then concatenates them with the same-scale feature maps along the channel dimension.
-The fused features are then passed through the convolutional module $\mathcal{C}_3$, which maintains spatial resolution while compressing channels.
-This process is expressed as
+This module integrates a pyramid structure with multi-scale fusion blocks to reduce computational costs.
+The feature pyramid network is employed as the backbone~\cite{lin2017feature}, which facilitates hierarchical feature extraction.
+The multi-scale fusion block first applies interpolation-based upsampling to the down-sampled feature maps, then concatenates them with the same-scale feature maps along the channel dimension, which maintains spatial resolution while compressing channels.